Half day seminars

 "Very timely in terms of our progress in developing natural capital accounting" Participant, Bristol

-The Bristol, Liverpool, Perth and Woking seminars are being delivered by eftec (the economics for the environment consultancy).
-The Peterborough and Leeds seminars are being delivered by Aecom.
+The 2017 seminar series has been delivered by experts from eftec (the economics for the environment consultancy) and Aecom.
 Both organisations have substantial experience of accounting for the value of the natural environment at the local and landscape scale.

 Locations, dates and how to book